shreyas098/abscense-management/README.md

 `npm test`

-To Start Server:
+To Start Server in local :

 `npm start`

-To Visit App:
+and visit the local server

 `localhost:3000`